Texas Roadhouse (NASDAQ:TXRH) PT Raised to $110.00

-Texas Roadhouse (NASDAQ:TXRH) had its price target hoisted by analysts at Stephens from $93.00 to $110.00 in a report issued on Monday, PriceTargets.com reports.
-The brokerage presently has an “equal weight” rating on the restaurant operator’s stock.
-Stephens’ price target suggests a potential upside of 2.84% from the company’s current price.
+Texas Roadhouse (NASDAQ:TXRH) had its target price raised by Morgan Stanley from $94.00 to $110.00 in a research note issued on Thursday, Benzinga reports.
+The brokerage currently has an “equal weight” rating on the restaurant operator’s stock.
+Morgan Stanley’s price objective indicates a potential upside of 5.13% from the company’s current price.

-A number of other equities analysts also recently commented on the company.
-The Goldman Sachs Group assumed coverage on Texas Roadhouse in a research note on Tuesday, January 19th.
-They issued a “neutral” rating and a $79.00 price target for the company.
-Truist raised their target price on shares of Texas Roadhouse from $100.00 to $1,240.00 in a report on Friday, April 30th.
-Zacks Investment Research raised shares of Texas Roadhouse from a “sell” rating to a “hold” rating in a report on Wednesday, March 24th.
-Barclays raised their target price on shares of Texas Roadhouse from $79.00 to $84.00 and gave the stock an “equal weight” rating in a report on Thursday, February 25th.
-Finally, MKM Partners raised their target price on shares of Texas Roadhouse from $90.00 to $104.00 and gave the stock a “neutral” rating in a report on Friday, April 30th.
-One analyst has rated the stock with a sell rating, fifteen have assigned a hold rating, six have given a buy rating and two have assigned a strong buy rating to the company.
-The stock presently has an average rating of “Hold” and a consensus price target of $143.17.
+A number of other research analysts have also recently commented on TXRH.
+BTIG Research raised their price target on shares of Texas Roadhouse from $92.00 to $109.00 and gave the stock a “buy” rating in a research note on Monday, March 22nd.
+Raymond James boosted their price objective on shares of Texas Roadhouse from $108.00 to $120.00 and gave the stock a “strong-buy” rating in a research report on Friday, April 30th.
+Wells Fargo & Company boosted their price objective on shares of Texas Roadhouse from $81.00 to $97.00 and gave the stock an “equal weight” rating in a research report on Thursday, April 15th.
+JPMorgan Chase & Co. boosted their price objective on shares of Texas Roadhouse from $90.00 to $99.00 and gave the stock an “underweight” rating in a research report on Monday, April 19th.
+Finally, Zacks Investment Research raised shares of Texas Roadhouse from a “hold” rating to a “strong-buy” rating and set a $123.00 target price for the company in a report on Tuesday.
+Fourteen equities research analysts have rated the stock with a hold rating, seven have issued a buy rating and two have given a strong buy rating to the company.
+The stock presently has a consensus rating of “Hold” and an average target price of $147.35.

-In related news, Director Gregory N. Moore sold 1,300 shares of the business’s stock in a transaction that occurred on Monday, February 22nd.
-The stock was sold at an average price of $87.58, for a total transaction of $113,854.00.
-Following the sale, the director now owns 2,000 shares of the company’s stock, valued at $175,160.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CMO S. Chris Jacobsen sold 2,500 shares of the business’s stock in a transaction that occurred on Thursday, February 4th.
-The stock was sold at an average price of $85.00, for a total value of $212,500.00.
-Following the sale, the chief marketing officer now directly owns 19,968 shares in the company, valued at approximately $1,697,280.
+In related news, CMO S. Chris Jacobsen sold 4,300 shares of the company’s stock in a transaction on Friday, April 30th.
+The shares were sold at an average price of $106.04, for a total transaction of $455,972.00.
+Following the completion of the sale, the chief marketing officer now directly owns 13,481 shares in the company, valued at approximately $1,429,525.24.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director James R. Zarley sold 1,879 shares of the company’s stock in a transaction on Wednesday, May 5th.
+The shares were sold at an average price of $105.01, for a total transaction of $197,313.79.
+Following the sale, the director now owns 106,164 shares of the company’s stock, valued at $11,148,281.64.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 113,371 shares of company stock worth $10,842,369.
-6.16% of the stock is owned by corporate insiders.
+In the last three months, insiders sold 112,750 shares of company stock valued at $10,827,183.
+Corporate insiders own 6.16% of the company’s stock.

-A number of institutional investors have recently bought and sold shares of the business.
-BlackRock Inc. grew its position in Texas Roadhouse by 5.9% in the fourth quarter.
-BlackRock Inc. now owns 8,426,459 shares of the restaurant operator’s stock worth $658,613,000 after buying an additional 468,138 shares during the last quarter.
-JPMorgan Chase & Co. grew its position in Texas Roadhouse by 0.9% in the fourth quarter.
-JPMorgan Chase & Co. now owns 1,830,931 shares of the restaurant operator’s stock worth $143,104,000 after buying an additional 15,549 shares during the last quarter.
-Alliancebernstein L.P. grew its position in Texas Roadhouse by 10.6% in the fourth quarter.
-Alliancebernstein L.P. now owns 1,546,176 shares of the restaurant operator’s stock worth $120,849,000 after buying an additional 148,173 shares during the last quarter.
-Price T Rowe Associates Inc. MD grew its position in Texas Roadhouse by 315.1% in the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 1,141,594 shares of the restaurant operator’s stock worth $89,227,000 after buying an additional 866,565 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. grew its position in Texas Roadhouse by 0.4% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 728,918 shares of the restaurant operator’s stock worth $56,973,000 after buying an additional 2,818 shares during the last quarter.
-Hedge funds and other institutional investors own 91.73% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the company.
+Fifth Third Bancorp grew its position in Texas Roadhouse by 165.8% during the 1st quarter.
+Fifth Third Bancorp now owns 311 shares of the restaurant operator’s stock valued at $30,000 after purchasing an additional 194 shares during the last quarter.
+JJJ Advisors Inc. lifted its stake in shares of Texas Roadhouse by 37.8% in the 1st quarter.
+JJJ Advisors Inc. now owns 405 shares of the restaurant operator’s stock worth $39,000 after purchasing an additional 111 shares during the period.
+Exane Derivatives bought a new position in shares of Texas Roadhouse in the 1st quarter worth approximately $46,000.
+Endurance Wealth Management Inc. bought a new position in shares of Texas Roadhouse in the 4th quarter worth approximately $55,000.
+Finally, James Investment Research Inc. bought a new position in shares of Texas Roadhouse in the 4th quarter worth approximately $70,000.
+91.73% of the stock is currently owned by hedge funds and other institutional investors.

 Texas Roadhouse, Inc, together with its subsidiaries, operates casual dining restaurants in the United States and internationally.
 The company operates and franchises Texas Roadhouse and Bubba's 33 restaurants.
 As of December 29, 2020, it operated 537 domestic restaurants and 97 franchise restaurants.